pablogomez/mejuri-pin/README.md

 ## The concept
 You are a front-end rockstar and Mejuri contacted you to create the next product that will change the world: Mejuri PIN.
-The main idea is to create a board like pinterest with all the Mejuri products, and allow the user to like it.
+The main idea is to create a board like pinterest with all the Mejuri products, and allow the user to like them.
 Also the user should be able to list only the liked products and filter the content by category.

 Of Course this site should look awesome in mobile!
 Because everybody loves browsing with their phones!